-The UN, INGOs, NGOs and CSO support the Government in providing GBV, child protection and overall protection services and monitoring.
+The UN, (I)NGOs, and CSOs support the government in providing GBV, child protection and overall protection services and monitoring.

-UN, INGO, NGO, CSOs, Government counterparts, anti-trafficking task force and community leaders trained on GBV Basic Concepts and referral pathways in central and northern Rakhine, Kachin and Northern Shan.
-Regular protection orientation for UN/INGO/NGO/CSO staff offered by the Protection Sector actors.
+UN, (I)NGO, CSOs, government counterparts, anti-trafficking task force and community leaders have been trained on GBV basic concepts and referral pathways in central and northern Rakhine, Kachin and Northern Shan.
+Regular protection orientation for UN/(I)NGO/CSO staff offered by the protection sector actors.

-IASC Guidelines for GBV Integration TAG workshops rolled out for 6 sectors and clusters in central Rakhine.
+IASC guidelines for GBV mainstreaming tag workshops rolled out for six sectors and clusters in central Rakhine and in three sectors in northern Rakhine.